Categories

 The well-appointed bedroom of the Maker’s Suite at the Maven Hotel also features city views.

 • The Rally Hotel – Situated within spitting distance of Coors Field, this is the obvious pick if you love baseball and are here to see a Rockies game.
-One of the newest hotels in the downtown area
+One of the newer hotels in the downtown area

 • Oxford Hotel – If you’re looking for something more historical in the area, check out this stately hotel (which houses the art deco-styled Cruise Room bar and the stylish Urban Farmer restaurant)